-Below are frequently asked questions about the Governor’s extension of the state-wide “Safer at Home” Order.
+Below are frequently asked questions about the Governor’s statewide modified “Stay at Home” Order.

 It’s still important to stay home if you are sick.
 High-risk individuals are urged to stay at home and travel only for absolutely essential purposes.

-The Governor’s extended Safer at Home requires people to wear face coverings while out in public where physical distancing of 6 feet from other people is not possible.
+The Governor’s extended Safer at Home requires people to wear face coverings while out in public.

 This applies to individuals, workers, customers, and patrons in:

 There are some exceptions where face coverings are not required, as listed below:

 If you cannot afford or don’t have access to a face covering, you can use household items like a scarf, bandana, or t-shirt to make one.
 Learn how to sew or make your own non-sewn face covering here.

 Some employers and establishments may provide you with a temporary face covering, so don’t be afraid to ask.